SidneyNiccolson/APMainflux/readme.md

     - Owner
     - List of connected things.
 Only the Things connected to the same channel can communicate with each other.

-Mainflux is based on docker containers and functions as a set of microservices.
+Mainflux is based on docker containers and functions as a set of microservices exposed through API's.
 We can use Mainflux as our "data server" and interface with it through custom built applications to implement AstroPlant's Data Model (see: https://www.astroplant.io/astroplant-data-model/).

 ### AstroPlant-Mainflux concept
 This repository should contain three microservices to interface with Mainflux.
 The following services are described below:
   - [Under development] *AstroPlant-Mainflux client application*.
 A docker-based Rest-Flask application with a React front-end that supports Mainflux device provisioning.
 A MF user can register through this application and setup its AstroPlant system including sensor configurations.
     - *Provision devices*.
-To provision a device e.g. a RPi-client, an "mf-application" + "mf-channel" is automatically provisioned and connected to the device upon creation.
+When a device is provisioned e.g. a RPi-client, an "mf-application" + "mf-channel" is automatically provisioned and connected to the device upon creation.
 In AstroPlant terms each kit is an MF device and is provisioned through this client application.
 A device token and channel ID is displayed for further use in the device-client application.
     - *Database*.
 A relational database is used for further astroplant datamodel implementation and linking MF things and users.
 The connected database stores the following Mainflux specifics:
         - username, password, user token, provisioned devices
         - Each provisioned device is linked to its own unique Mainflux channel and application (application is for actuator control and manual input)